The Bitter End

 Origin of “The Bitter End”

-The phrase “the bitter end” is said to have originated from the Bible, translated in the King James Version, where it is stated as; “For the lips of a strange woman drop as a honeycomb, and her mouth is smoother than oil: But her end is bitter as wormwood, sharp as a two-edged sword.”
+The origins of this evocative phrase are surprisingly multifaceted, drawing from both religious and nautical history.
+A significant root can be found in the biblical book of Proverbs (5:4) in the King James Version: “For the lips of a strange woman drop as a honeycomb, and her mouth is smoother than oil: but her end is bitter as wormwood, sharp as a two‑edged sword.”
+Here, “bitter end” refers to a negative consequence, a harsh culmination of unwise choices.

 “Since we’re feeling so anesthetized